Zabranjeno Pušenje: 1980–1983: Early years

-In fall 1980, in accordance with the newly passed law in Yugoslavia requiring high school graduates to immediately serve their compulsory military service in the Yugoslav People's Army, nineteen-year-old Sexon had to report to the army, which meant being away from Sarajevo and the band for a whole year.
+In fall 1980, in accordance with the newly passed Yugoslav law requiring high school graduates to immediately report for their compulsory military service in the Yugoslav People's Army, nineteen-year-old Sexon left Sarajevo and was away from the band for a whole year.
 With Sexon temporarily gone, the band got a new member – Mustafa Čengić (a.k.a.
-MuČe or Mujo Snažni) who brought in Mladen Mitić (a.k.a.
+MuČe or Mujo Snažni) who, in turn, brought in Mladen Mitić (a.k.a.
 Munja or Mitke) on bass guitar.
-They were occasionally accompanied by Mirko Srdić (later to become known as Elvis J. Kurtović), Zoran Degan, Boris Šiber, Samir Ćeremida, etc. In December 1980, they managed to get the band on the bill of a Želimir Altarac Čičak-organized new music showcase at Dom mladih in Sarajevo held under the "Nove nade, nove snage" ('New Blood, New Hopefuls') mantra.
-The event would be the band's first-ever live public performance though they did play a small show at Sarajevo's Fifth Gymnasium for their friends a few days earlier on 30 November 1980 as preparation for the Dom mladih gig.
+They were occasionally accompanied by Mirko Srdić (later to become known as Elvis J. Kurtović), Zoran Degan, Boris Šiber, Samir Ćeremida, etc. In December 1980, MuČe and Munja managed to get the band on the bill of a Želimir Altarac Čičak-organized new music showcase at Sarajevo's Dom mladih, held under the "Nove nade, nove snage" ('New Blood, New Hopefuls') mantra.
+The event would be the band's first-ever live public performance though they did play a small show at Sarajevo's Fifth Gymnasium for their social circle a few days earlier on 30 November 1980 as preparation for the Dom mladih gig.
 Shortly before Čičak's show at Dom mladih, the band changed its name to Pseudobluz bend Zabranjeno Pušenje.
 Over time, they dropped the first part and continued as just Zabranjeno Pušenje for brevity.